brftherese/ircAndroid/README.md

 # IRC Android Client

 An offline-first Android IRC client written in Kotlin with Jetpack Compose.
-It now includes multi-buffer chat, notifications, highlights, search, and persistent preferences on top of the core IRC socket implementation.
+It now includes multi-buffer chat, notifications, highlights, search, Room-backed scrollback, and persistent preferences on top of the core IRC socket implementation.

 ## Key Features